-“I think the single biggest one is tailoring instruction to how a particular gender learns best,” says Bill Burkhardt, director of admissions at De La Salle Collegiate, an all-male high school in Warren.
+“I think the single biggest one is tailoring instruction to how a particular gender learns best,” says Bill Burkhardt, the former director of admissions at De La Salle Collegiate, an all-male high school in Warren.

 He’s also a De La Salle Collegiate alumnus.
 Burkhardt notes boys tend to thrive in particular circumstances.

-“We know that they need to get up and move around more,” he says, and that they tend to need, “more hands on learning demonstrations.”
+“We know that they need to get up and move around more,” he says, and that they tend to need, “more hands-on learning demonstrations.”

 Teenage girls, Burkhardt adds, physiologically develop and mature much faster.